Nifrec/mazerl/README.md

 # mazerl
-Maze environment for reinforcement learning with a continous action space
+Maze environment for reinforcement learning (RL) with a continous action space Provides an interface similar to OpenAI